dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/triplestore-updates.rst

 acquires a resource lock.
 It then does the pre-update checks and the update, then releases the lock.
 The lock implementation (in ``ResourceLocker``) requires each API request message to include a random UUID, which is generated in the :ref:`api-routing` package.
 Using application-level locks allows us to do pre-update checks in their own transactions, and finally to do the SPARQL update in its own transaction.

+Consistency Checks
+^^^^^^^^^^^^^^^^^^

+Knora enforces consistency constraints in three ways: by doing pre-update checks, by doing checks in the ``WHERE`` clauses of SPARQL updates, and by using GraphDB's built-in consistency checker.
+We take the view that redundant consistency checks are a good thing.

+Pre-update checks are SPARQL ``SELECT`` queries that are executed while holding an application-level lock on the resource to be updated.
+These checks should work with any triplestore, and can return helpful, Knora-specific error messages to the client if the request would violate a consistency constraint.

 However, the SPARQL update itself is our only chance to do pre-update checks in the same transaction that will perform the update.
 The design of the `SPARQL 1.1 Update`_ standard makes it possible to ensure that if certain conditions are not met, the update will not be performed.
-Redundant database integrity checks are a good thing.
-Therefore, whenever possible, the SPARQL update itself checks that the conditions for the update are met.

-Consistency Checks
-^^^^^^^^^^^^^^^^^^

-Knora enforces consistency constraints in two ways:

-First, by doing pre-update checks, i.e. SPARQL ``SELECT`` queries, while holding an application-level lock on the resource to be updated.
-These checks should work with any triplestore, and can return helpful, Knora- specific error messages to the client if the request would violate a consistency constraint.
+In our SPARQL update code, each update contains a ``WHERE`` clause, possibly a ``DELETE`` clause, and an ``INSERT`` clause.
+The ``WHERE`` clause is executed first.
+It performs consistency checks and provides values for variables that are used in the ``DELETE`` and/or ``INSERT`` clauses.
+In our updates, if the expectations of the ``WHERE`` clause are not met (e.g. because the data to be updated does not exist), the ``WHERE`` clause should return no results; as a result, the update will not be performed.

+Regardless of whether the update succeeds or not, it returns nothing.
+So the only way to find out whether it was successful is to do a ``SELECT`` afterwards.
+Moreover, if the update failed, there is no straightforward way to find out why.
+This is one reason why Knora does pre-update checks by means of separate ``SELECT`` queries, *before* performing the update.
+This makes it possible to return specific error messages to the user to indicate why an update cannot be performed.

+Moreover, while some checks are easy to do in a SPARQL update, others are difficult, impractical, or impossible.
+Easy checks include checking whether a resource or value exists or is deleted, and checking that the ``knora-base:objectClassConstraint`` of a predicate matches the ``rdf:type`` of its intended object.
+Cardinality checks are not very difficult, but they perform poorly on Jena.
+Knora does not do permission checks in SPARQL, because its permission-checking algorithm is too complex to be implemented in SPARQL.
+For this reason, Knora's check for duplicate values cannot be done in SPARQL update code, because it relies on permission checks.

-Second, on GraphDB, the triplestore's consistency checker can be turned on to ensure that each update transaction respects the consistency constraints, as described in the section `Consistency checks`_ of the GraphDB documentation.
+GraphDB's consistency checker can be turned on to ensure that each update transaction respects the consistency constraints, as described in the section `Consistency checks`_ of the GraphDB documentation.
 This makes it possible to catch consistency constraint violations caused by bugs in Knora, and it also checks data that is uploaded directly into the triplestore without going through the Knora API.
 However, this feature is not yet enabled, because of problems described in `issue 33`_.

 GraphDB's consistency checker requires the repository to be created with reasoning enabled.
 GraphDB's reasoning rules are defined in rule files with